Worship Matters

 For your life has been made new.

 For further encouragement in battling the effects and temptations of sexual sin I’d meditate on 1 Cor.
 6:9-11, 1 Thess.
 4:1-7, Rom.
 8:1-4, 2 Cor.
 5:17-21, Col. 2:13-15.
-Two books I’d highly recommend are Sex Is Not the Problem – Lust Is by Josh Harris and Battling Unbelief: Defeating Sin with Superior Pleasure by John Piper.
+Two books I’d highly recommend are Making All Things New by David Powlison and Battling Unbelief: Defeating Sin with Superior Pleasure by John Piper.

 Thanks for posting this Bob.
 I wasn’t able to make it to Next.
 I’ve never heard a song that specifically dealt with the subject of sexual temptation.
 Just another reminder of how amazing the gospel is.